 Don't Be Superficial, Cause We'll Soon Find Out

-In July I was invited by the Brave Festival of Risk and Failure at Harbourfront Centre to write poems for people on the spot.
+Last summer I was invited by the Brave Festival of Risk and Failure at Harbourfront Centre to write poems for people on the spot.
 About 40 folks came and I asked what they needed a poem for and then I wrote it.
 Then they took it and walked away.

 At the start of my shift on the second day, a man was waiting there, eager.
 No excited.
 So into it, it made me nervous.
 Just so you know, i think i'm an open person.
 But his level of open scared me a little.
 Reminded me of when I went to an improvised dance thing called "The Move" at the Dovercourt House in Toronto and said to my friend "I'm not comfortable being this comfortable."